noir-lang/noir/README.md

 Concretely the following items are on the road map:

 - General code sanitization and documentation (ongoing effort)
 - Prover and Verifier Key logic.
-(Prover and Verifier preprocess per compile)
+(Prover and Verifier pre-process per compile)
 - Fallback mechanism for backend unsupported opcodes
 - Visibility modifiers
 - Signed integers